 You can also crush the leaves and rub them on your skin.
 Mosquitoes will not come anywhere near you and if you do happen to get a mosquito bite you can use the oil to relieve the itching.

-Another great herb for repelling mosquitos is rosemary which can be used for not only seasoning but will help to keep your backyard free of mosquitos.
+Another great herb for repelling mosquitoes is rosemary which can be used not only as a seasoning but will help to keep your backyard free of mosquitoes.

 If you are grilling place a few sprigs of rosemary on the grill to keep mosquitoes away.
-The scent of the rosemary will spread throughout your yard and protect you from mosquitos.
+The scent of the rosemary will spread throughout your yard and protect you from mosquitoes.